Explore the most popular individual funding opportunities for established researchers at EPFL.

 - Research-IDEAS webpage

-- Humanitarian Action Challenges webpage
+- Humanitarian Action Fellowship webpage

 The International Latsis Foundation grants an EPFL head of unit or a group of heads to support the organization of a scientific symposium.